proffalken/dataloop_auditor/README.md

 `pip install -r requirements.txt`

-Update `config.yml` with your API key and the accounts that you want to analyse
+Copy `config.yml.sample` to `config.yml` and update it with your API key, organisation name and the accounts that you want to analyse

 Run the script `./dlchecks.py > dataloop.md`